Julian97/miku-monday/USER_GUIDE.md

 1. The bot should now be added to your channel
 2. You can test it by sending `/status` to the bot in a private chat
-3. The bot will automatically send a Miku GIF every Monday at 12:00 AM
+3. The bot will automatically send a Miku GIF every Monday at 12:00 AM UTC (8:00 AM Singapore Time)
-4. You'll also receive daily hype messages to build anticipation for Miku Monday
+4. You'll also receive daily hype messages at 8:00 AM Singapore Time to build anticipation for Miku Monday

 ## Bot Commands